Moira Fradinger

 Biography

-She has won several teaching awards; the latest one was the Sarai Ribicoff Award for the Encouragement of Teaching at the Yale College (2012).
-She has taught courses on topics such as Latin American Third Cinema and Contemporary Film; Latin American and Caribbean Anti-Colonial Thought (19th and 20th centuries); Marxist Cultural Theory; European and Latin American literature; Psychoanalytic theories of the subject; Jacques Lacan and the Post-Freudians; Gender theories and their politics; Introduction to Narrative; Feminist Film makers; and cross-divisional courses such as Freud and Science and Blood: Culture and Science.
+She has won several teaching awards; the latest were the 2025 Graduate School’s Graduate Mentor Award in the Humanities, and the 2012 Sarai Ribicoff Award for the Encouragement of Teaching at the Yale College.
+She has taught courses on topics such as Introduction to Narrative, European and Latin American film and literature, Latin American Third Cinema and Contemporary Film; Latin American and Caribbean Anti-Colonial Thought (19th and 20th centuries); Critical Cultural Theory; Psychoanalytic theories of the subject; Differences Between the Freudian and the Lacanian traditions; Gender theories; and Medical Humanities, with seminars such as Critical Sleep Studies; cross-divisional ones on Freud and Neuroscience (co-taught with Yale hospital’s Psychiatry Unit, and on Blood: Society, Culture and Science (co-taught with Yale’s Anthropology Department).

 Education